ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 14: June 15, Monday
+**Today's Progress**: more practice with events and emit

+**Thoughts**: still looking for good documentation on events and their restrictions, need to test structs

 ### Day 13: June 14, Sunday
 **Today's Progress**: exploring Mocha and javascript environments